Trujillo Alto, Puerto Rico: Tourism

 There are several places of interest for tourists to visit in Trujillo Alto.
-The Bicentenary Walkway, located in the entrance to the city at the PR-181, features the remodeled historic steel bridge (one of the first permanent crossings of the Grande de Loiza River) as well as a gazebo.
+The Bicentenary Walkway, located in the entrance to the city at the PR-181, features the remodeled historic steel bridge (one of the first permanent crossings of the Grande de Loiza River)reserved for pedestrian use as well as a gazebo.
 It was built in 2001 to commemorate the 200th anniversary of the founding of Trujillo Alto.
+The historic Santa Cruz chapel dominates the landscape of the municipal plaza.

 Also on the PR-181, is the Luis Muñoz Marín Foundation which was established in 1980.
 It includes a museum, a historic archive, and a park.

 The Carraízo Dam and the Loíza Lake reservoir are also frequently visited.
 Other places of interest are the Carmelitas de San José Convent, the Lourdes Grotto, and the Trujillo Alto Mountain Spring.

 Economy

 The economy of Trujillo Alto has relied mostly on agriculture, particularly sugarcane, coffee, tobacco, and minor fruits.
 Cattle ranching is also a source of economy in Trujillo Alto.
 In recent years, commerce and industry have become integral parts of the economy of the city.
 Trujillo Alto is the site of several factories of nutritional products, wood, metal, electrical machinery, and others.
 There are also stone quarries in town for the production of building materials.

 As of 2013, Trujillo Alto's unemployment was 10.2%, making it the second municipality with the lowest rate after Guaynabo.